If you’re back on the road after being convicted for drink driving, you might find yourself looking for convicted driver insurance.

 How to get cheaper car insurance with a drink driving conviction

-When calculating your quoted premium, car insurance companies look at a lot of different factors to assess the financial ‘risk’ you pose (i.e. your likelihood of making a claim).
-The convictions/endorsements and points on your licence is just one of many different variables, which includes your age, occupation, driving experience, address, annual mileage, make and model of car and so on.
+When calculating your quoted premium, car insurance companies consider many different factors to assess the financial ‘risk’ you pose (i.e. your likelihood of making a claim).
+The convictions/endorsements and points on your licence is just one of many different variables, which include your age, occupation, driving experience, address, annual mileage, make and model of car and so on.

-Therefore it is likely that some drivers with a DR10 conviction will face higher premiums than others, purely because they are younger or are less experienced drivers for example.
+Therefore, it is likely that some drivers with a DR10 conviction will face higher premiums than others, similarly to how insurance premiums are higher for younger or less experienced drivers as they pose a higher risk.

 However, there are things you can do to limit the financial damage of having a DR10 conviction and reduce the cost of car insurance you have to pay.
 For instance: